 The tallest dog in the world is Zeus - a Great Dane who clocked in at 44 inches tall!
 Sadly, these gentle giants trade in longevity for size and while the average Great Dane lives to be 6-8 years old, Zeus passed away at age 5.

 Other Tall Dog Breeds:

-While Great Danes take the cake for tallest dog breed overall, there are many other contenders who much taller than your average pup!
-These breed include:
+While Great Danes take the cake for the tallest dog breed overall, there are many other contenders who are much taller than your average pup!
+These breeds include:

 Neapolitan Mastiffs - 26-31 inches tall

 Scottish Deerhounds - up to 32 inches tall

 Irish Wolfhounds - up t0 32 inches tall

 Dogue de Bordeaux - 23-27 inches tall